approvals/ApprovalTests.Swift/README.md

 ApprovalTests.Swift comes with useful verifiers:

 - `Approvals.verify` — verify object or dictionary
-- `Approvals.verifyAll` — verify array of items
+- `Approvals.verifyAll` — verify array of items (or use array as inputs)
 - `Approvals.verifyAsJSON` — verify Encodable object converted to JSON
 - `Approvals.verifyQuery` — verify query, also showing query results on failure
 - `Approvals.verifySequence` — verify sequence of changing values